Published August 19th, 2019 at 10:55 AM

 The Stampede capped the season with a 3-9 record.
 Heald called her club’s losing record “non-reflective” of the strides the Stampede made this summer, considering its difficulty to field a lengthy roster.

 It’s mostly the collision between fantasy and reality.
 Summer jobs, internships and the struggles of fielding a volunteer team all lead to growing pains for the Stampede.

 And they weren’t the only club to face such roadblocks.
 Last year, the third wave of MLQ expansion teams and entire West division folded for reasons ranging from general lack of interest and long drives for the Guardians out of Los Angeles, to Boise’s mandatory disbandment following a bench-clearing brawl in a series against Salt Lake City.

 That being said, MLQ competitors from 15 teams across three divisions have made it work for five years and counting.
 The dedicated athletes compete June through August, and traveling mostly by car on trips that often eclipse seven or eight hours.

 “I think the people and the community make it worth it,” Heald said.
 “You’re hanging out with these people from across the country before the tournaments.
 And then everybody on the team is just really great friends.
 You’re basically just road tripping with your friends on the weekends.”

 Going on an adventure with your friends — that’s something Harry Potter would know all about.

 Learn more about the Kansas City Stampede on social media:

-This article is a part of Flatland’s SportsTown Series: A collection of stories covering the average athletes, niche-sport elites and everyone else who are dedicated to the games you’ve never heard of, could easily be a part of, and just might want to love that make Kansas City truly a one-of-a-kind sports town.
+This article is a part of Flatland’s SportsTown Series: A collection of stories covering the average athletes, niche-sport elites and everyone else dedicated to the games you’ve never heard of, could easily be a part of, and just might want to love that make Kansas City truly a one-of-a-kind sports town.